 The tea that stays in country is like the tea sipped in other places in Africa and the Middle East – crush tear curl or CTC.
 It’s the small ground granules of tea leaves you’ll find in many tea bags.
 Malawians load up their locally manufactured black tea with large amounts of sugar as is done in other nearby regions.

 The tea leaves produced in Malawi range from the highest quality whole leaf teas to the poorest quality CTC.

 Although Malawians drink exclusively black tea, the tea growers are experimenting with creating quality greens, oolongs, and whites as well.

-The unpredictable weather there doesn’t seem like ideal conditions to grow tea (the country is prone to flash floods and droughts depending on the year), but the mist surrounding the peaks of the Shire Highlands, the high temperatures during the day, and the cool nighttime temperatures help its growth and create a more complex flavor in the leaves.
+Unpredictable weather isn’t ideal condition to grow tea (the country is prone to flash floods and droughts depending on the year), but the mist surrounding the peaks of the Shire Highlands, the high temperatures during the day, and the cool nighttime temperatures help tea grow and creates more complex flavors in the leaves.

 Satemwa Estates grows tea in the Shire Highlands under these conditions in Thyolo, Malawi.

 It’s a third generation family owned tea estate that’s grown into a large producer since the 1920s when it was founded by a Scottish proprietor.

 Given the poor health conditions of the country’s people overall (it has a high infant mortality rate that has been improving slowly), Malawi needs help.
 Tea estates like Satemwa have clinics and primary schools as well as policing programs improving the lives of their workers.